 Yet when our peers are all changing, it seems much easier to follow along.
 Well, perhaps not easy but it becomes possible.

 If you had some sales habits or practices that cost you money, would you want to change them?
 If you are a manager or director the impact of the things you do or don't do is multiplied through the performance of others.

 If you pay someone to make you do it, to change your behaviour or practices in a positive fashion, you are much more likely to achieve the change you desire.

 Perhaps you don’t need to change anything.
 It’s all the others . . .
-If others in similar roles have achieved more, earned more, gained the accolades, been able to take more care of their loved ones, or simply been able to spend more time doing what they wanted to do, then you must have similar potential.
+If others in similar roles have achieved more, earned more, gained accolades, been able to take more care of their loved ones, or have simply been able to spend more time doing what they wanted to do, then you must have similar potential.

 It is simply a matter of making better choices, following through more often, and adopting better habits.

 Success has to be a combination of circumstances, nature, and nurture.

 Self-determination, breaking and rewriting one's programming is doable, yet few can do it without good support.
 A coach makes a person do what they have set out to do.